-\textbf{Grid dataset.} The dataset consists of a mixture of 25 2-D isotropic Gaussians i.e. $p(\mathbf{z})$ with mean $\{(2i,2j)\}_{i,j=-2}^2$ and standard deviation $0.0025$.
-4K samples are simulated from each Gaussian (i.e. 100K samples in total).
-100K samples from $p(\mathbf{z})$ are used to generate target samples $\{\Tilde{\mathbf{x}}\}$ for test.

-\textbf{Metrics and network architecture.} Following \citep{unrollGAN,GDPP2019ICML}, we use the number of covered modes, generation quality\footnote{We follow~\citep{BuresCVPR2020}: if the generated data point is within 3 times the std of the Gaussian, consider it a good (or valid) generation (otherwise bad) and the resulting ratio is used as the generation quality.} and reverse KL divergence.
-Since in the experiment, each mode shares the same number of real samples, one can calculate the reverse KL divergence between the generated distribution and the real one~\citep{NguyenNIPS17} .
-The reverse KL divergence is not strictly defined as $\sum_{i=1}^mp_i<1$ (i.e. there exist poor generated points), and allows being negative.
-And for the network architecture, we adopt ReLU instead of sigmoid as the activation function and the networks consist of four linear layers.
-The architecture details are in Appendix~\ref{app:Synthetic} .
+\textbf{Metrics and network architecture.} Following \cite{unrollGAN,GDPP2019ICML}, we adopt the number of covered modes, generation quality\footnote{We follow~\cite{de2021bures}: if the generated data is within 3 times std of the Gaussian, consider it a valid generation (otherwise bad).
+The resulting ratio is used as the generation quality.} and reverse KL divergence as the evaluation metrics.
+Since in the experiment, each mode shares the same number of real samples, one can calculate the reverse KL divergence between the generated distribution and the real one~\cite{NguyenNIPS17}.
+Note the reverse KL divergence is not strictly defined, as $\sum_{i=1}^mp_i<1$ (there exist invalid generated points), thus it allows being negative.
+We adopt network architectures consisting of three linear layers with hidden dimensions of 100, 200, and 100, along with ReLU activation, for both the generator and discriminator.

-\textbf{Results with Generation Metrics.} IID-GAN is compared with vanilla GAN~\citep{goodfellow2014generative}, BiGAN~\citep{biganiclr2017}, Unrolled GAN~\citep{unrollGAN} and VEEGAN~\citep{VEEGANnips17} on Ring and Grid datasets in Table~\ref{table:Synthetic}.
-We can see that the two IID-GAN cover all modes on both Ring and Grid.
-And for the RKL evaluation, IID-GAN($M$-D) achieves a lower RKL value and a smaller standard deviation.
-Besides, the quality metric of IID-GAN remains high, which indicates that the inverse mapping has no bad effect during training on synthetic datasets.
+\textbf{Quantitative results.} The comparison involve vanilla GAN~\cite{goodfellow2014generative}, BiGAN~\cite{biganiclr2017}, Unrolled GAN~\cite{unrollGAN} and VEEGAN~\cite{VEEGANnips17} on Ring and Grid datasets in Table~\ref{table:Synthetic}.
+IID-GAN variants are the only methods covering all modes on both datasets and IID-GAN ($M$-D) achieves the best quality and RKL performance compared to other peer methods.